-The The 2020-2021 Student Handbook can be found in your student’s planner.
-This Handbook was developed to answer many of the commonly asked questions that one may have during the school year.
+The 2021-2022 Student Handbook was developed to answer many of the commonly asked questions that one may have during the school year.
 Because the Handbook contains information about student rights and responsibilities, parents and students are responsible for knowing its contents.
 Please take the time to become familiar with the following information and keep this Handbook available for your use.
 For your convenience, links to some commonly asked questions or concerns are on the right hand side of this page.
 It is our hope that a careful understanding of the enclosed material will lead to a rewarding and successful school year.
 It can be a valuable reference during the school year and a means to avoid confusion and misunderstandings when questions arise.

 The school reserves the right to interpret the content of this Handbook, including the rules and regulations governing the academic and non-academic conduct of students.
 Our school reserves the right to modify and/or amend the content of this Handbook at any time during the year.
 If any written modification or amendment is made to this Handbook, a copy of such modification or amendment will be available on the school website.

 If you have any questions about the Handbook or any of its policies, please contact the principal’s office.

 - If you need a HAC login or HAC password reset, please go directly to the HAC website: Home Access Center

 - Families new to St. Johns County as well as those returning to VRA can access HAC to register and create a HAC account (new to St. Johns County) and/or retrieve account information (returning families) such as passwords or usernames.

 - If you are experiencing issues with obtaining your HAC access, please email Ashley Schaefer at [email protected]